-Of course, therapy cannot be equated with coaching: Therapy is about healing and stabilizing a person in a clinical setting, while coaching is about empowering a healthy client with a behavioral activation function and goal attainment.
-Nevertheless, both therapy and coaching have similar practices and are alike in the way that both are about the client’s self-development (Crowe, 2017).
-In both care professions,.
-Thus, there should be no systematic differences and IO empathy may be the better strategy than IS empathy in coaching as well.
+Of course, therapy cannot be equated with coaching: Therapy is about healing and stabilizing a person in a clinical setting, while coaching is about empowering a healthy client with a behavioral activation function and goal attainment (Crowe, 2017).
+And when it comes to empathy, the context is dependent on what kind of empathy is important to show: For instance, helping situations, relationship situations, and negotiation situations need different empathy components (Weisz & Cikara, 2021).
+Nevertheless, both therapy and coaching have similar practices and share similarities regarding the client’s self-change (Crowe, 2017).
+As empathy has been highlighted as an essential ingredient in both care professions, as it can help to “feel secure to express their thoughts and problems” (p.
+3; Moudatsou et al., 2020), there should be no systematic differences between the two.
+Thus, IO empathy may also be the preferable strategy for coaching.
 This assumption on IO empathy can be underlined by recent coaching research on coach behavior: Paraphrasing and verbalizing the client’s stated thoughts and feelings have shown to be effective coaching techniques (Magill et al., 2018; Miller & Rollnick, 2013; Will et al., 2016).
-To explore the effect of IS and IO empathy on self-development, goal attainment, and satisfaction, we conducted two studies on coaches’ empathy.
-In the first study, we asked coaches about their clients’ self-development in coaching, as well as whether they perceived empathy in coaching as important, whether they showed empathy, and whether they showed IO and IS behavior.
-In the second study, we manipulated the coaches’ IO and IS perspectives and investigated this manipulation’s influence on the clients with regard to the self-development, goal attainment, and satisfaction.
+To explore the effect of IS and IO empathy on self-change and coaching satisfaction, we conducted two studies on coaches’ empathy.
+In the first study, we asked coaches about their clients’ self-change as well as whether they perceived empathy in coaching as important, whether they showed empathy, and whether they showed IO and/or IS empathetic behavior.
+In the second study, we manipulated the coaches’ IO and IS perspectives and investigated this manipulation’s influence on the clients with regard to the self-change and coaching satisfaction.

 Study 1

-In the first study, we asked the coaches about their client’s development in self-awareness and goal-related change, as well as their empathetic behavior toward their clients.
-The coach’s point of view is needed to better understand the importance of empathy in coaching and whether the IO or IS perspective is used more often in regular coaching practice.
-As empathy can foster self-development, we hypothesized the following for all self-development measures:
+In the first study, we asked the coaches about their client’s change in self-awareness and goal-related change as well as their empathetic behavior toward their clients.
+The coach’s point of view is needed to better understand the importance of empathy in coaching and whether IO or IS empathy is used more often in regular coaching practice.
+As empathy can foster self-change, we hypothesized the following for all self-change measures:

-H1a: The higher a coach rated the importance of the client’s self-development, the more that coach would think it is important to show empathy.
+H1a: The higher a coach rated the importance of the client’s self-change, the more important that coach would think it is to show empathy.

-H1b: The higher a coach rated the importance of the client’s self-development, the more empathy they would say they show.
+H1b: The higher a coach rated the importance of the client’s self-change, the more empathy they would say they show.

 As an additional analysis to investigate H1a, we also looked at the qualitative data on why coaches perceive empathy as important.
-We further proposed that IO but not IS empathy is more linked to self-development and hypothesized the following:
+We further proposed that IO but not IS empathy is more linked to self-change and hypothesized the following:

-H1c: The higher a coach rated the importance of the client’s self-development, the more IO empathy they would show.
+H1c: The higher a coach rated the importance of the client’s self-change, the more IO empathy they would show.

 As an additional analysis to investigate H1c, we also looked at the qualitative data on how coaches show empathy.